 Contractual arrangements to teach in the Summer Session are issued by the Dean independently of regular contract.
-There is an element of risk in predicting an adequate enrollment; offerings are subject to cancellation if the established minimum number of students do not register
+There is an element of risk in predicting an adequate enrollment; offerings are subject to cancellation if the established minimum number of students does not register.